Felipe Ángeles: Service with Villa

+Ángeles and Villa during the Anti-Huerta campaign.

-Winchester rifle that belongs to the general Genovevo de la O and gave as a gift to Felipe Ángeles.
+Winchester rifle that belongs to the General Genovevo de la O and given to Felipe Ángeles as a gift.
 Toma de Zacatecas museum, Zacatecas.

 General Ángeles became one of Villa's principal military and intellectual advisers.
 He participated as Chief of Artillery in the great military triumphs of 1914: the capture of Torreón, the Battles of San Pedro de las Colonias and Paredón, and the capture of Zacatecas in May 1914.
 Just before the attack on Zacatecas, Ángeles played a major role in the so-called 'disobedience of the generals' of the Division of the North, countermanding Carranza's order to halt their advance on Zacatecas and Mexico City.
 The generals' 'disobedience' ensured the defeat of Huerta's army, but precipitated a split between Carranza and Villa.

 After the defeat of Huerta, Ángeles participated in the October 1914 Convention of Aguascalientes as Villa's representative.
 The Convention of Aguascalientes, called to bring an end to hostilities, resulted in a complete break between Villa and Carranza. Ángeles remained with the Villa faction as civil war broke out again in early 1915. Ángeles, in his first independent command, captured the city of Monterrey in January 1915.
 However, Villa's forces were decisively defeated in the spring of 1915 by Carranza's General Obregón, and Ángeles was forced to flee Mexico and settle in exile in Texas.
 There he attempted to make a living as a dairy farmer.

 While in Texas, he joined the Liberal Mexican Alliance, which sought to bring together exiles of various ideological persuasions linked by the common aim to stop the war and form a coalition government.
 When World War I ended in November 1918, Mexico under Carranza was still engaged in civil war. Ángeles became convinced that the United States would invade and occupy Mexico if the combatants could not reach a peace accord.
 In December 1918, Ángeles returned to Chihuahua clandestinely and joined up again with Pancho Villa.
 Villa at this time no longer commanded an army, but instead was only able to conduct guerrilla raids.
 He was then being pursued by both the Mexican and American military. Ángeles, a conciliator, pacifist, and philanthropic socialist wanted peace, but he was unable to convince Villa to cease hostilities.